-In sub-freezing or extreme cold, engine oil becomes thick and battery output is reduced.
+In extreme cold temperatures, engine oil becomes thick and battery output is reduced.
 Thick oil, combined with less amperage available from the battery, increases difficulty in starting the engine.

 Depending on ambient temperature it may be necessary to pre-heat the engine.
 Located in the coolant passage in the engine is a heating unit that operates from 120 Volt AC.
-If it is necessary to pre-heat the engine due to ambient temperature, it is recommended to activate the block heater the night before, allowing several hours for the block heater to warm the engine.
+If it is necessary to pre-heat the engine due to ambient temperature, activate the block heater the night before, allowing several hours for the block heater to warm the engine.